Take Action – Eating for a Greener Future

 • Enrich your garden soil by using your own compost or check if your municipality offers free compost.

 • No yard?
-Look for community gardens in your area or grow plants in medium to large pots.
+Look for community gardens in your area or grow plants in pots, both outdoors and on windowsills.

 Learn more about growing your food

-Canadian farmers and agricultural businesses are dedicated to putting quality food on our tables while protecting the environment for future generations.
-Discover what they are doing to grow environmentally sustainable food.
-Meet the people behind your food and Taste their commitment.
+Canadian farmers and food and beverage processors are dedicated to putting quality food on our tables while protecting the environment for future generations.
+Meet the people behind your food and discover what they are doing for the environment.

 A man holding a hen, a woman holding a container full of cucumbers and a man holding tomatoes, on a background full of food icons.